 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Molloy, approximately 67% of students took out student loans averaging $7,544 a year.
-That adds up to $30,176 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Molloy, approximately 64% of students took out student loans averaging $7,257 a year.
+That adds up to $29,028 over four years for those students.

 How Much Money Do Molloy Graduates Make?bachelor's degree recipients from Molloy make around $60,500 per year during the early years of their employment.
 That's great news for Molloy students since it is 52% more than the average college graduate's salary of $39,802 per year.